cardano-foundation/CIPs/CIP-0068/README.md

 ### Labels

 Each asset name must be prefixed by a label.
-The purpose of this label is to identifty the purpose of the token.
+The intent of this label is to identifty the purpose of the token.
 For example, a reference NFT is identified by the label 100 and so every token considered a reference NFT should start its asset name with the the hex `000643b0`.
 This is following [CIP-0067](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0067), which specifies how the label prefix should be formatted.

 Examples of asset names:
 | asset_name_label | asset_name_content | resulting_label_hex | resulting_content_hex | resulting_asset_name_hex     |